 VLO defines return on invested capital (ROIC) as adjusted net income (loss) attributable to VLO before adjusted net interest expense after-tax divided by average invested capital.
 VLO defines adjusted net income attributable to VLO as net income (loss) attributable to VLO stockholders adjusted to reflect the after-tax effect of special items that VLO believes are not indicative of its core operating performance and that may obscure VLO's underlying business results and trends.
 VLO defines adjusted net interest expense as "interest and debt expense, net of capitalized interest" adjusted to exclude "interest and debt expense, net of capitalized interest" attributable to non-controlling interests.
 The income tax effect of adjusted net interest expense is estimated based on the U.S. statutory income tax rate for the respective annual period.
 Average invested capital is defined as the average of total invested capital for the current annual period and total invested capital for the prior annual period.
-VLO defines total invested capital as debt attributable to VLO plus VLO stockholders' equity less cash and cash equivalents.
-Debt attributable to VLO is defined as the current portion of debt and finance lease obligations, plus "debt and finance lease obligations, less current portion", less debt attributable to non-controlling interests.
+VLO defines total invested capital as debt attributable to VLO plus VLO stockholders' equity less adjusted cash and cash equivalents.
+Debt attributable to VLO is defined as the current portion of debt and finance lease obligations, plus "debt and finance lease obligations, less current portion", less total debt and finance lease obligations attributable to VIEs.
 Debt attributable to VLO for the year ended December 31, 2014 includes an adjustment to reflect the retrospective adoption of ASU No. 2015-15 subtopic 835-30, which resulted in the reclassification of certain debt issuance costs from "deferred charges and other assets, net" to "debt and finance lease obligations, less current portion."
+Adjusted cash and cash equivalents is defined as cash and cash equivalents adjusted to exclude cash and cash equivalents of consolidated VIEs.
+Debt and cash attributable to VIEs are excluded because amounts are only available to fund the operations of the VIEs and the creditors do not have recourse against VIO.